nryberg/flight_to_duckdb/SCHEDULED.md

 # Scheduled Parquet Pipeline Setup for Tinkerboard

+> **⚠️ DEPRECATED:** This guide describes the old architecture where processing happened on tinkerboard.
+Due to resource constraints on ARM devices (slow compilation, limited RAM), processing has been moved to littlebox.
+>
+> **➡️ For the current recommended setup, see [SETUP_LITTLEBOX.md](SETUP_LITTLEBOX.md)**
+>
+> This document is kept for reference only.

+---

 This guide provides step-by-step instructions for configuring the automated Parquet data pipeline on Tinkerboard.

 ## Overview